ritvikindupuri/CORTEX-SENTINEL/README.md

 ```bash
 npm start
 ```
-The application will launch at http://localhost:3000.
+The application will launch at `http://localhost:3000`.
 *Note: Upon first load, the system will download the TensorFlow.js model shards (approx 30MB).
 This happens once and is cached.*

 ---

-### 4. Technical Usage Guide
+### 5. Operational Guide

-#### Mode 1: Forensic Analysis (Manual)
+#### Phase 1: Threat Hunting (Simulation)
 1. Navigate to **Threat Hunter**.
-2. Paste raw logs into the console.
-3. Click **ANALYZE TELEMETRY**.
-4. The Neural Engine computes the vector embeddings and returns a threat verdict in <100ms.

-#### Mode 2: Adversarial Simulation
-1. Select an Attack Vector (e.g., "Exfiltration").
+2. Select an Attack Vector (e.g., "Exfiltration").
+3. (Optional) Enter a Gemini API Key in Settings for AI-powered generation.
-2. Click **GENERATE LOG**.
+4. Click **GENERATE LOG**.
+The system will "type out" a simulated attack log.

-3. The Procedural Engine constructs a synthetic log entry.
-4. Analyze it to see how the Vector Space model classifies the synthetic threat.
+#### Phase 2: Neural Analysis (Defense)
+1. Click **ANALYZE TELEMETRY**.
+2. The local TensorFlow model computes the vector embeddings.
+3. A verdict (THREAT/CLEAN) is returned in <100ms.

+#### Phase 3: Compliance
+1. Navigate to **Raw Telemetry**.
+2. Review the immutable audit trail.
+3. Click **EXPORT COMPLIANCE REPORT** to download a CSV for external auditing.

 ---

-### 5. Disclaimer
+### 6. Disclaimer

 This tool uses client-side machine learning for educational and research purposes.
-While the Universal Sentence Encoder is powerful, production security systems should rely on multi-layered defense strategies.
+While the Universal Sentence Encoder is powerful, production security systems should rely on multi-layered defense strategies involving network-level firewalls and SIEM integration.